 Strategic Opportunity Map

-Concentrated strategy sprint with iterative leadership reviews; final map and playbook delivered for adoption into annual operating plan.
+- Concentrated strategy sprint with iterative leadership reviews; final map and playbook delivered for adoption into annual operating plan.

-The challenge
+The outcome

-What we did
+What we built it around.

 Executive power map

-who controls ATS/HRIS access, regulated-data posture, enterprise buyer relationships, validation narratives, and candidate-side network effects — with the client's right-to-win scored per node
+who controls ATS/HRIS access, regulated data posture, enterprise buyer relationships, validation narratives, and candidate side network effects, with the client's right to win scored per node

 Growth bottleneck register

-ranked constraints (distribution, sales-cycle length, partner absence, self-serve entry, brand and proof outside core geography) each linked to a response pattern and owner
+ranked constraints (distribution, sales cycle length, partner absence, self serve entry, brand and proof outside core geography) each linked to a response pattern and owner

 Advantage opportunity briefs